ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/tasks/retrieve.rst

         "resultCount": 1,
         "securityLabel": [
           {
-            "name": "TLP Amber",
+            "name": "TLP:AMBER",
-            "description": "TLP Amber information requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the Organizations involved.", "dateAdded": "2017-07-13T17:50:17"
+            "description": "This security label is used for information that requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the organizations involved.
+Information with this label can be shared with members of an organization and its clients.", "dateAdded": "2017-07-13T17:50:17"
           }
         ]